JustinLove/onelife-client-patches/README.md

 Cleans up some noise from my local compile environment that apparently don't bother Jason.
 Perhaps he has global ignores for those files.

-### fix-auto-clicks-at-end-of-path

-Fix for automatic clicks happening just before stopping movement.

-The code for continuous running (mouse hold) runs just before the end-of-move detection, so it possible to have an automatic move occur as the character reaches their current destination, resulting in the character stopped with an outstanding path (which had been sent to server) and destination position different than current position.

-Updating the move end position prevents the later code from immediately ending movement.

-### path-over-truncation

-Fix up over-truncation in player update.

-I believe this fixes draw inversion, and perhaps unable to pickup baby, due to player position discrepancy on the client.
-It was possible for truncation of paths during PLAYER_UPDATE to leave a single step path after truncation, which the code elsewhere takes steps to prevent.
-The path execution code will use the next path location without checking length, causing it to path beyond the current destination position.

-This patch extracts a function from the code which fixes up over-truncated paths during PLAYER_MOVE in order to use it during PLAYER_UPDATE.

-### additional-path-clears

-Additional player path clears.

-These are less certain to be issues, but I discovered possible path and destination discrepancies while investigating position issues.
-This add some additional path resets where current and destination positions were forced.

 ### show-modded-client

 Prints "WonLife" on the start page so it's easy to tell when the mod has loaded, or the game has relaunced vanilla.
 This also adds same-program relaunch and client version mismatch testing.